Version2beta/version2beta/src/articles/mob_programming.md

 Yes, I got all touchy-feely, but this is what happens in a mob.
 We talk a lot.
 We think out loud.
 People understand what we're doing and why.
 We get involved.
 We share and listen.
 We trust each other.
 We care.

 A quiet mob is a red flag.
-Thinking out loud has amazing benefits, and its entirely reasonable to encourage constant conversation.
+Thinking out loud has amazing benefits, and it as entirely reasonable to encourage constant conversation.
 This is different from our typical software engineering experience, and it takes practice, but the results are invaluable and at least a little bit beautiful.

 ### Roles